preaction/Statocles/site/docs/config/index.markdown

 `statocles blog post` application command, covered in [the content guide](../content).

+## Index Page

+Now that we've got some applications, we need to choose what our index page will be.
+The index page is the main home page of the site.
+The site `index` attribute allows us to set a path.
+The page located at this path will be used as our index page.
+As Statocles builds the site, the path of the index page will be changed to the site root, and every link to our index page will be fixed to link to the site root.

+For example, if we want to use our blog app as our home page, we could set our `index` attribute to the blog app's `base_url`:

+	site:
+		$class: Statocles::Site
+		index: /blog

+If instead we want to use a regular page whose content lives in `home.markdown`, we could set our `index` attribute to `/home.html`, which is the page that will be created by our `home.markdown` file.

+If our blog has a tag called "robots", we could choose to use that tag as an index page by setting the `index` attribute to `/blog/tag/robots`.
+The final `/index.html` is optional.

 ## Theme

 Now we need a theme.
 The theme is a collection of templates, CSS, JavaScript,